MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

    For next week, I have 3 phone calls lined up.
 Two recruiters, and a Facebook friend from HS that has worked in the industry for a while.

    To this point I've had a ton of recruiter interviews, a decent number of 2nd interviews, and 3 third interviews.
-No offers yet.
+I'll get into that later.

    This is a good place to end BlogSpot #1.
-Will update once per week.